 Contents

-The single sign-on feature can greatly simplify the authentication in your company applications, and help you deal with cybersecurity issues.
-Keycloak SSO is one of the best options and in this article, I’ll show you why.
+The single sign-on feature can greatly simplify the authentication in your company applications and help you deal with cybersecurity issues.
+Keycloak SSO is one of the best options.
+In this article, we will explain why.

 What is SSO and why is it worth using?

-Single Sign-On is a feature that allows your employees to authenticate their identity once within a given system, instead of doing it every time they access a different company application.
-It also lets you simplify your apps – there’s no need to create a login page and authentication mechanism for every app, and you don’t need to deal with user storage either.
+Single Sign-On (SSO) is a feature that allows your employees to authenticate their identity once within a given system instead of doing it every time they access a different company application.
+It also lets you simplify your apps – there’s no need to create a login page and authentication mechanism for every app, and you don’t need to deal with user storage.
+With SSO, users authenticate themselves through a centralized identity provider (IdP) to access multiple applications seamlessly, enhancing both user convenience and security.

-In this article, we’ll show you how to enable SSO in your apps with the use of Keycloak – one of the most well-known and secure authorization services, which we’ve used in several projects developed for our clients.
+In this article, we’ll show you how to enable SSO in your apps using Keycloak – one of the most well-known and secure authorization services which we’ve used in several projects developed for our clients.

 What is Keycloak?